Building Strong Foundations for Bright Futures

 Choose a suitable support rhythm

-After the trial, we discuss what felt comfortable for your child and agree on a suitable monthly rhythm, whether small-group or 1-to-1 support.
+After the trial, we discuss what felt comfortable for your child and agree on a suitable weekly rhythm and format — small-group or 1-to-1 — based on what works best for your child.

 5